 Work With Us

-CAFÉ AND SHOP ASSISTANT – part time role / BATH
+CAFÉ AND WAITING STAFF part time role / BATH

 Are you excited by local food?
 Do you want to learn about cheese and coffee?

-We are looking for enthusiastic people to help us in the café and cheese shop on the our farm.
+We are looking for enthusiastic people with great customer service skills to help us in the Café and Cheese Shop on our farm.

 Please email your CV to email@example.com